 Many workers fail to report work-related injuries that have made their pre-existing conditions worse.
 Any previous medical condition that was made worse by a current work injury should be reported to your employer.
 While these cases can be complex, these injuries should still be covered under workers’ compensation laws.
 It is always best to speak to a knowledgeable workers’ compensation lawyer if you are uncertain of your rights, or feel have been unfairly denied.

 Failing to Follow Doctor’s Orders

 When you are injured, it is important to follow all of your doctor’s orders precisely.
 Failure to follow orders may result in your claim being denied or delayed Be sure to fill all medications, attend all therapy sessions, and schedule all follow up appointments promptly.
 In addition, keep meticulous receipts of your expenses and of your appointments.

 Sometimes injured workers feel pressured by their employers to return to work as quickly as possible.
 As a result, they may return to work too soon, before they have fully healed.
 This can worsen their injury and jeopardize their benefits.
 Before returning to work, request a job description from your employer and have your doctor review this.
 Your doctor can then help you determine when you should be able to safely return to your job.

 Injured on the Job?

 If you have been injured on the job in Florida, our Florida workers’ compensation attorneys can help ensure that you receive all of the benefits to which you are entitled.
-At Scott J. Sternberg & Associates, our attorneys have the experience and resources needed to tackle even the most complex workers’ compensation case.
+At Sternberg / Forsythe, our attorneys have the experience and resources needed to tackle even the most complex workers’ compensation case.
 Contact a Florida work injury attorney at 561-687-5660.